awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

 *Handling of user events (scroll, click, key strike, ...)*

- - [vue-shortkey ★62](https://github.com/iFgR/vue-shortkey) - Vue-ShortKey - plugin for Vue.js.
+ - [vue-shortkey ★72](iFgR/vue-shortkey) - Vue-ShortKey - plugin for Vue.js.
- - [vue-throttle-event ★5](https://github.com/scaccogatto/vue-throttle-event) - Throttle events based on requestAnimationFrame.
+ - [vue-throttle-event ★7](scaccogatto/vue-throttle-event) - Throttle events based on requestAnimationFrame.
- - [vue-waypoint ★26](https://github.com/scaccogatto/vue-waypoint) - Waypoint component for Vue, this is the easiest way to trigger a function when you scroll.
+ - [vue-waypoint ★33](scaccogatto/vue-waypoint) - Waypoint component for Vue, this is the easiest way to trigger a function when you scroll.
- - [vue-clickaway ★156](https://github.com/simplesmiler/vue-clickaway) - Reusable clickaway directive for reusable Vue.js components.
+ - [vue-clickaway ★166](simplesmiler/vue-clickaway) - Reusable clickaway directive for reusable Vue.js components.
- - [vue-scrollfire ★8](https://github.com/vue-comps/vue-scrollfire) - Fires an event on a specific scroll position.
+ - [vue-scrollfire ★8](vue-comps/vue-scrollfire) - Fires an event on a specific scroll position.
- - [vue-resize-directive ★46](https://github.com/David-Desmaisons/Vue.resize) - Vue directive to detect resize events with deboucing and throttling capacity.
+ - [vue-resize-directive ★51](David-Desmaisons/Vue.resize) - Vue directive to detect resize events with deboucing and throttling capacity.
- - [v-click-outside ★62](https://github.com/ndelvalle/v-click-outside) - Vue directive to react on clicks outside of an element without stopping the event propagation.
+ - [v-click-outside ★65](ndelvalle/v-click-outside) - Vue directive to react on clicks outside of an element without stopping the event propagation.
- - [vue-outside-events ★1](https://github.com/nchutchind/vue-outside-events) - Vue 2.x directive to help a specified element listen for specific events occurring outside of itself.
+ - [vue-outside-events ★4](nchutchind/vue-outside-events) - Vue 2.x directive to help a specified element listen for specific events occurring outside of itself.
+ - [vue-selectable ★5](JSmith01/vue-selectable) - Vue 1.x/2.x directive to make items selectable by mouse.

 ### Responsive Design

- - [vue-viewports ★10](https://github.com/scaccogatto/vue-viewports) - Define your custom viewports and use them in your components.
+ - [vue-viewports ★14](scaccogatto/vue-viewports) - Define your custom viewports and use them in your components.
- - [vue-responsive](https://github.com/reinerBa/Vue-Responsive): Vue.js(2.x) directive to hide/show HTML-elements with the Bootstrap 4, 3 or self defined breakpoints.
+ - [vue-responsive ★9](reinerBa/Vue-Responsive): Vue.js(2.x) directive to hide/show HTML-elements with the Bootstrap 4, 3 or self defined breakpoints.

 ### Form

- - [vue-formly ★33](https://github.com/formly-js/vue-formly) - JavaScript powered forms for Vue.js.
+ - [vue-formly ★38](formly-js/vue-formly) - JavaScript powered forms for Vue.js.
- - [vue-focus ★130](https://github.com/simplesmiler/vue-focus) - A reusable focus directive for reusable Vue.js components.
+ - [vue-focus ★143](simplesmiler/vue-focus) - A reusable focus directive for reusable Vue.js components.
- - [vue-form-generator ★312](https://github.com/icebob/vue-form-generator) - A schema-based form generator component for Vue.js.
+ - [vue-form-generator ★373](icebob/vue-form-generator) - A schema-based form generator component for Vue.js.

 #### Validation

- - [vue-validator ★1732](https://github.com/kazupon/vue-validator) - Validator component for Vue.js.
+ - [vue-validator ★1789](kazupon/vue-validator) - Validator component for Vue.js.
- - [vee-validate ★1407](https://github.com/logaretm/vee-validate) - Simple Vue.js input validation plugin.
+ - [vee-validate ★1620](logaretm/vee-validate) - Simple Vue.js input validation plugin.
- - [vue-rawmodel ★49](https://github.com/xpepermint/vue-rawmodel) - RawModel.js plugin for Vue.js v2.
+ - [vue-rawmodel ★49](xpepermint/vue-rawmodel) - RawModel.js plugin for Vue.js v2.
 Form validation has never been easier.
- - [vuelidate ★959](https://github.com/monterail/vuelidate) - Simple, lightweight model-based validation for Vue.js.
+ - [vuelidate ★1037](monterail/vuelidate) - Simple, lightweight model-based validation for Vue.js.
- - [simple-vue-validator ★76](https://github.com/semisleep/simple-vue-validator) - A simple yet flexible validator library for vue.js.
+ - [simple-vue-validator ★86](semisleep/simple-vue-validator) - A simple yet flexible validator library for vue.js.
- - [vue-vform ★3](https://github.com/joseluisq/vue-vform) - Vue.js 2 form component that integrates jQuery Validation and Axios.
+ - [vue-vform ★4](joseluisq/vue-vform) - Vue.js 2 form component that integrates jQuery Validation and Axios.
- - [vue-form ★292](https://github.com/fergaldoyle/vue-form) - Comprehensive form validation for Vue.js.
+ - [vue-form ★322](fergaldoyle/vue-form) - Comprehensive form validation for Vue.js.
- - [vuelidation ★3](https://github.com/cj/vuelidation) - simple, powerful, vuejs validation.
+ - [vuelidation ★4](cj/vuelidation) - simple, powerful, vuejs validation.

 ### Scroll

 *Set window scroll position*

- - [vue-chat-scroll ★53](https://github.com/theomessin/vue-chat-scroll) - Automatic scroll-to-bottom directive for Vue.js 2.0.
+ - [vue-chat-scroll ★68](theomessin/vue-chat-scroll) - Automatic scroll-to-bottom directive for Vue.js 2.0.
- - [vue-scrollto ★124](https://github.com/rigor789/vue-scrollTo) - Adds a directive that listens for click events and scrolls to elements.
+ - [vue-scrollto ★156](rigor789/vue-scrollTo) - Adds a directive that listens for click events and scrolls to elements.

 *Virtual scrollbar*

- - [VBar ★78](https://github.com/luiguild/v-bar) - The virtual responsive crossbrowser scrollbar component for Vue.js 2x.
+ - [VBar ★88](luiguild/v-bar) - The virtual responsive crossbrowser scrollbar component for Vue.js 2x.
+ - [Vuebar](http://serafin.io/vuebar/) - Vue 2 directive for custom scrollbar that uses native scroll behavior.
+Lightweight, performant, customizable and without dependencies.

 *Detect when components enter viewport*

-- [vue-scrollview ★5](https://github.com/chrishurlburt/vue-scrollview) - A component utilizing scoped slots to detect when a vue component enters and leaves the viewport.
+- [vue-scrollview ★8](chrishurlburt/vue-scrollview) - A component utilizing scoped slots to detect when a vue component enters and leaves the viewport.

 ### Routing

- - [vue-router ★5249](https://github.com/vuejs/vue-router) - The official router for Vue.js.
+ - [vue-router ★5627](vuejs/vue-router) - The official router for Vue.js.

 ### Lazy Load

- - [vue-lazyload ★1040](https://github.com/hilongjw/vue-lazyload) - A Vue.js plugin for lazyload your Image or Component in your application.
+ - [vue-lazyload ★1151](hilongjw/vue-lazyload) - A Vue.js plugin for lazyload your Image or Component in your application.
- - [vue-lazy-background-images ★29](https://github.com/darrynten/vue-lazy-background-images) - Lazy load background images for Vue 2.
+ - [vue-lazy-background-images ★29](darrynten/vue-lazy-background-images) - Lazy load background images for Vue 2.
- - [vue-progressive-image ★137](https://github.com/MatteoGabriele/vue-progressive-image) - Vue progressive image loading plugin.
+ - [vue-progressive-image ★145](MatteoGabriele/vue-progressive-image) - Vue progressive image loading plugin.
- - [vue-l-lazyload ★12](https://github.com/lsycxyj/vue-l-lazyload) - A lazyload plugin for Vue.js v2.x+.
+ - [vue-l-lazyload ★12](lsycxyj/vue-l-lazyload) - A lazyload plugin for Vue.js v2.x+.
- - [vue-lazyload-img ★140](https://github.com/JALBAA/vue-lazyload-img) - Especially optimized for mobile browser. support V2 & v1.
+ - [vue-lazyload-img ★145](JALBAA/vue-lazyload-img) - Especially optimized for mobile browser. support V2 & v1.
- - [vue-lazy-images ★18](https://github.com/yyh1102/vue-lazyload-images) - A plugin of lazyload images for Vue 2.x.
+ - [vue-lazy-images ★20](yyh1102/vue-lazyload-images) - A plugin of lazyload images for Vue 2.x.

 ### Pagination

- - [vue-paginate ★242](https://github.com/TahaSh/vue-paginate) - A simple vue.js plugin to paginate data.
+ - [vue-paginate ★257](TahaSh/vue-paginate) - A simple vue.js plugin to paginate data.
- - [vue-pagination-2 ★41](https://github.com/matfish2/vue-pagination-2) - Vue.js 2 pagination component.
+ - [vue-pagination-2 ★43](matfish2/vue-pagination-2) - Vue.js 2 pagination component.
- - [vuejs-uib-pagination ★16](https://github.com/sant123/vuejs-uib-pagination) - Best and complete pagination plugin for Vue.js.
+ - [vuejs-uib-pagination ★18](sant123/vuejs-uib-pagination) - Best and complete pagination plugin for Vue.js.
 Inspired in Angular Bootstrap Pagination.
- - [vuejs-paginate](https://github.com/lokyoung/vuejs-paginate) - A Vue.js(v2.x+) component for creating pagination.
+ - [vuejs-paginate ★72](lokyoung/vuejs-paginate) - A Vue.js(v2.x+) component for creating pagination.

 ### Animation

- - [vue2-animate ★167](https://github.com/asika32764/vue2-animate) - A Vue.js 2.0 port of Animate.css.
+ - [vue2-animate ★190](asika32764/vue2-animate) - A Vue.js 2.0 port of Animate.css.
 For use with Vue's built-in transitions.
- - [animated-vue ★50](https://github.com/radical-dreamers/animated-vue) - A Ve.js 2.x plugin to easily use Animate.css animations as transitions.
+ - [animated-vue ★63](radical-dreamers/animated-vue) - A Vue.js 2.x plugin to easily use Animate.css animations as transitions.
 As easy as <animated-tada>!
+ - [vue-lottie ★14](chenqingspring/vue-lottie) - A Vue.js 2.x plugin to render after effects animations based on bodymovin

 ### Meta Tags

 *Manage meta information in the document head*

- - [vue-head ★357](https://github.com/ktquez/vue-head) - Manage the meta information of the head tag, a simple and easy way.
+ - [vue-head ★379](ktquez/vue-head) - Manage the meta information of the head tag, a simple and easy way.
- - [vue-meta ★388](https://github.com/declandewet/vue-meta) - Manage page meta info in Vue 2.0 components.
+ - [vue-meta ★436](declandewet/vue-meta) - Manage page meta info in Vue 2.0 components.
 SSR + Streaming supported.

 ### Portal

 *Move a DOM node to a target DOM node*

- - [vue-dom-portal ★26](https://github.com/calebroseland/vue-dom-portal) - An escape hatch for DOM Elements in Vue.js components.
+ - [vue-dom-portal ★37](calebroseland/vue-dom-portal) - An escape hatch for DOM Elements in Vue.js components.

 ### Filters

- - [vue2-filters ★88](https://github.com/freearhey/vue2-filters) - A collection of standard filters Vue 1.* adapted for use in Vue 2.*.
+ - [vue2-filters ★125](freearhey/vue2-filters) - A collection of standard filters Vue 1.* adapted for use in Vue 2.*.

 ### SVG

- - [vue-svgicon](https://github.com/MMF-FE/vue-svgicon) - A tool to create svg icon components. (vue 2.x).
+ - [vue-svgicon ★121](MMF-FE/vue-svgicon) - A tool to create svg icon components. (vue 2.x).

 ### Miscellaneous

- - [vue-resource-progressbar-interceptor ★24](https://github.com/staskjs/vue-resource-progressbar-interceptor) - Interceptor that ties a progressbar to all requests, that it is clear that something is loading.
+ - [vue-resource-progressbar-interceptor ★30](staskjs/vue-resource-progressbar-interceptor) - Interceptor that ties a progressbar to all requests, that it is clear that something is loading.
- - [vue-images-loaded ★17](https://github.com/David-Desmaisons/Vue.ImagesLoaded) - Vue.js 2.0 directive to detect images loading.
+ - [vue-images-loaded ★20](David-Desmaisons/Vue.ImagesLoaded) - Vue.js 2.0 directive to detect images loading.
- - [vue-visible](https://github.com/javisperez/vue-visible) - A v-visible directive for VueJS (2.x), like v-show but for visibility.
+ - [vue-visible ★0](javisperez/vue-visible) - A v-visible directive for VueJS (2.x), like v-show but for visibility.
- - [vue-resize-sensor](https://github.com/FranckFreiburger/vue-resize-sensor) - Component to detect container resizing (event-based)
+ - [vue-resize-sensor ★30](FranckFreiburger/vue-resize-sensor) - Component to detect container resizing (event-based)